-Ayam Penyet: Indonesian Smashed Chicken In Chilli Sambal
+Ayam Penyet: Indonesian Smashed Chicken in Chili Sambal

 Ayam Goreng Penyet

-Ayam Penyet has become very popular in the last decade.
-This chicken dish was originated in Solo, Central Java.
-And it has taken place in the hearts of chicken and chilli lovers since it was introduced in Surabaya, East Java.
+Ayam Penyet means “bruised” or “smashed” chicken, and it is a simple chicken dish with delicious flavor.
+It has become very popular in the last decade.
+This chicken dish originated in Solo, Central Java.
+And it has taken place in the hearts of chicken and chili lovers since it was introduced in Surabaya, East Java.

 Indonesian chicken with chillies - Ayam Penyet